openequella/openequella.github.io/guides/ThemingGuide.md

 * footer-bg.gif
 * footer-equella.gif.

-16. Download these images from your EQUELLA website for editing.
+16. Download these images from your openEQUELLA website for editing.
 Both images, 2 (header-bg.ltr.gif) and 4 (footer-equella.gif), are branded images.
 These can be altered to reflect the branding of your institution.
 It is important to create custom images at the same dimensions as the originals to avoid layout problems.
 The dimensions can be found by loading the images into an image editor, or on the specific resource page in Chrome’s Developer Tools.

 17. Make the appropriate changes and save the images.
-18. Load them into the theme archive and reload the archive into EQUELLA.
+18. Load them into the theme archive and reload the archive into openEQUELLA.
 19. Trigger a cache refresh in your browser by pressing Ctrl+F5.

 ### Changing buttons
-It is also possible to change many of the buttons that exist within EQUELLA.
+It is also possible to change many of the buttons that exist within openEQUELLA.
 Many of EQUELLA’s buttons are loaded from images, which can be edited in the same way as other images.

 Buttons use a background image with text overlaid dynamically.
 The background image can be easily changed without affecting the message.